-This is a VERY common trick employed by MANY web hosts, making a too good to be true price – actually too good to be true.
+This is a VERY common trick employed by MANY web hosts, making the too-good-to-be-true price – actually too good to be true.

 2. Delayed Verification Process

 InMotion requires all new customers to be verified by phone for security purposes.
-That means NO instant account access after signup for many – especially those outside the U.S.
+That means NO instant account access after signup for many, especially outside the U.S.